strongdan/blog/_posts/2017-12-01-Basic-BASH.md

 #### If you would like to try these commands out for yourself, follow along:
 1. Create a file "my_file" and type or paste in some text.
 [Hipster Ipsum](https://hipsum.co/) is a good source for nonsense text
 2. Use _less_ and _cat_ to read to the file's contents.
 Empty the file you created, then delete it
-3. Create a new file "file" and rename it to "file1"
+3. Create a new file "file.txt" and rename it to "file1.txt"
-4. Create several files, then rename them using _rename_
+4. Create several text files, then rename them using _rename_
 5. Open one of these files from the command line using your IDE of choice.
 Type in some text then save and close
 6. Reopen the last file using nano or pico and modify it
-7. Reopen the last file using Vim or Emacs, make some changes and exit
+7. Reopen the last file again using Vim or Emacs, make some changes and exit
+8. Play around by adding hipster ipsum text to each of the files you created and cat the results to standard output

 ### Working With Text
 There are a few handy shortcuts that will save you a lot of time and energy in the command line.